kardianos/govendor/README.md

 ### Status
 Tasks that are planned:
  * Proper inspection of source vendor files (see rewrite/path.go findLocalImportPath).
- * Remove the package "import" comment from copied re-written packages.
-    This comment will be enforced starting in go1.5 for user packages.

 Tasks that are not planned at this time, but could be done in the future.
  * Speed up working with multiple packages at once by altering the rewrite API.